AP Physics 2 Assignments

 Week 16: Monday, December 4th – Friday, December 8th

 Hello again, and welcome to the first week of December!
-We're going to continue our work on Unit 5: Unbalanced Forces, so here's the plan for this week:
+We're going to continue our work on capacitance, so here's the plan for this week:

 Mon.
 12/4